-The California Transparency in Supply Chains Act of 2010, the United Kingdom Modern Slavery Act of 2015, and the Australia Modern Slavery Act of 2018, require certain businesses to provide disclosures concerning their efforts, if any, to address forced labor and human trafficking within their supply chains.
+The California Transparency in Supply Chains Act, the United Kingdom Modern Slavery Act 2015, and the Australia Modern Slavery Act 2018 require certain businesses to provide disclosures concerning their efforts, if any, to address forced labor and human trafficking within their supply chains.
 The disclosures are intended to provide consumers the ability to make better and more informed choices about the products and services they buy.
-Flex is aware of the implications of these and other relevant regulations and the Statement provides an overview of the efforts taken by the company to prevent forced labor or human trafficking in our business, including within our supply chain.
+Flex is aware of the implications of these and other relevant regulations and this Statement provides an overview of the efforts taken by the company to prevent forced labor or human trafficking in our business, including within our supply chain.

-This disclosure covers Flex's fiscal year ending March 31, 2024.
+This disclosure covers Flex's fiscal year ended March 31, 2025.